 Unfortunately, there aren’t a lot of options to feel better if you don’t feel motivated to make amends or change behaviors that hurt others.

 You could decide to start fresh as of today, and leave unsavory behavior in the past.
 But that still means engaging in some self-reflection and making different decisions in the future.

-Turn to your in-person or online support network to keep you accountable in making more positive choices.
+Turn to your in-person or online support network to reassure you that you’re still worthy of care, and to keep you accountable in making more positive choices, going forward.
 Again, owning up to big mistakes makes it much easier to recover from them.